 Amador Daguio was born in the Ilocos province of the Philippines in 1912.
 He began writing poetry in high school and published his first poem before he graduated.
 Throughout his career, he taught at a number of schools in the Philippines and also worked as a lawyer, editor, reporter, and public relations officer for the Filipino government.
 In his writing, Daguio seeks to establish a pure Filipino voice, distinct from its colonizers.
 Even in English, Daguio’s writing is Filipino in essence.
 In “The Wedding Dance”, he draws upon the culture of his ancestors to explore Filipino traditions along with the universal themes of love, suffering, and societal expectations.
 Read more information about Daguio here.

 A Quick Synopsis of "The Wedding Dance"

-"The Wedding Dance" by Amador Daguio, is a short story about a husband and wife, Awiyao and Lumnay, who had been married for seven years.
+"The Wedding Dance" by Amador Daguio is a short story about a husband and wife, Awiyao and Lumnay, who had been married for seven years.
 In spite of being in love with his wife, Awiyao feels the need to marry again in order to have a son.
-At his second marriage celebration, Awiyao goes to check on Lumnay, knowing she was upset.
+At his second marriage celebration, Awiyao goes to check on Lumnay, knowing she is upset.
 Awiyao thought the answer to Lumnay's sorrow would be to have her join the other women during the wedding dance.
 Lumnay was in fact at his wedding, but left.
 She could not stand the idea of her husband marrying another woman because she could not give him children.